Jarob-H/Automated-User-Tracker/README.md

 The goal of his project was to create an easy way for the University of Denver's Makerspace to track how many users are coming into the space.

+## Data
+Collecting data is important because it will allow us to identify and analyze trends, and to easily present our usage statistics when needed.

 The project collects three important pieces of data:
-* Time and date
+* Time and date the user enters the lab
-* Which DU school they are associated with
+* Which School or College inside of the University of Denver the user is associated with
-* What is their reason of visit
+* What is the user reason of visit the lab

-## Data
-Collecting data is important because it will allow us to identify and analyze trends and

 ### Time/Date:
 Gathering time will allow us to understand when students are using the space which will allow us to better schedule employees